-A relative new comer to the international tea world, Vietnam Black holds up to its name brewing up as a deep, dark mahogany color and bold and robust on the palate.
-Flavor profile is woodsy with lingering malty qualities and a sweet, smooth finish.
+A relative newcomer to the international tea world, Vietnam Black brews a deep, dark mahogany color and is bold and robust on the palate.
+Flavor profile is woodsy with bright citrus notes and lingering malt qualities for a sweet, smooth finish.
 A solid, black tea that is quite enjoyable on its own but takes milk and sugar quite well.
 This tea may give Assam tea new competition for space on your counter!

 Primary production of the tea leaves is for green, oolong and white teas, and occasionally black, with green tea being the most popular variety enjoyed by the Vietnamese.